JordanMartinez/purescript-cookbook/CONTRIBUTING.md

         1. Change directory into your recipe folder: `cd recipes/MyRecipeName`
         1. Install dependencies as normal: `spago install <packageName>`
         1. Return to the root directory: `cd ../..`
-    - **Note**: you can only install dependencies that exist in the latest package set release; you cannot add or override packages in `packages.dhall` (see Principles section for more contxt).
+    - **Note**: you can only install dependencies that exist in the latest package set release; you cannot add or override packages in `packages.dhall` (see Principles section for more context).
 1. Install needed `npm` dependencies via `npm i <packageName>`.
 These will be installed to the root folder's `node_modules` folder, not a corresponding folder in the recipe.
     - If you do install `npm` dependencies for your recipe, please state which libraries were installed in the recipe's `README.md` file.
 1. Implement your recipe.
 If you add any new modules, always start the module name with your recipe's "Unique Recipe Name" (e.g. `MyNewRecipe.Foo`, `MyNewRecipe.Module.Path.To.Cool.Types`)
-    - Run `spago -x recipes/MyNewRecipe/spago.dhall build -w` while in the root folder for faster iteration while developing
+    - Run `make MyNewRecipe-build-watch` while in the root folder if you'd like to automatically rebuild recipes upon changes.
 1. Update your recipe's `README.md` file by doing the following things:
-    1. Write a full sumary of your recipe on the 3rd line (i.e. don't use any newlines).
+    1. Write a summary of your recipe on the 3rd line.
 This is what will appear in the repo's Recipe section's Table of Contents.
+Don't add newlines unless you're okay with that additional content being omitted from the table.
     1. Update the "Expected Behavior" section to describe in more detail what should occur when users run your recipe.
     1. Link to any other resources that a reader might find helpful.
-Do not explain things further.
+No need for detailed explanations of libraries here.
     1. List the `npm` dependencies your recipe uses (if any).
 1. Regenerate the table of recipes by running `make readme` while in the root folder
 1. Submit a PR.
 The first line should read `Fixes #X` where `X` refers to the original "Recipe Request" issue you claimed.